mike-seger/web-modules/README.md

 ### Client

 The client is compatible with any modern browser.
-It has been successfully tested with the following:
+It has been successfully tested with the following browsers:

 - Chrome Version 84.0.4147.89 (Official Build) (64-bit) and (32-Bit)
 - Firefox Version 78.0.1 (64-bit)